Is Valentine's Day a Made Up Holiday?

 Find a Gift for your Valentine, Toronto

 Lots of holidays are 'made up' in the sense that someone in power decreed such-and-such a day as a holiday, feast day or celebration.
 Look at Family Day - that's a new one you don't see anyone complaining about :) Every day should be an expression of love, but sometimes we need little reminders, and a special, designated day doesn't hurt - but that doesn't mean anyone should feel bad for not joining in the hype.
-Whether you are allergic to chocolate, against the importation of greenhouse roses from impoverished countries, or soured on love (check out #mistakeweek on Instagram @saltzco) it's okay not to make a big deal out of Friday the 14th.
+Whether you are allergic to chocolate, against the importation of greenhouse roses from impoverished countries, or soured on love (check out #mistakeweek on Instagram @saltzco) it's okay not to make a big deal out of February 14th.
 And if you want to treat YOURSELF, we're always here for you!